A Baire Category Approach to Besicovitch's Theorem and Measure Regularity: The Baire Category Theorem

-We finally turn to the complexity of BCTCI, which we will henceforth refer to as just BCTC.
-One might start by attempting to carry out a proof in $\text{RCA}_0$ by following the structure of the argument for BCTCIII.
+We finally turn to the complexity of $\BCTC$-I, which we will henceforth refer to as just $\BCTC$.
+One might start by attempting to carry out a proof in $\RCA_0$ by following the structure of the argument for $\BCTC$-III.
 However, the fact that the tree $T$ representing $F$ is not necessarily pruned causes issues with the inductive construction.
-Naturally, each $\sigma_n$ in that construction needs to have infinitely many extensions in the tree in order for a limiting element $X$ to be well-defined, yet we cannot determine in a computable way whether a given string $\sigma$ in $T $ has that property.

-Of course, if we have access to $\text{ACA}_0$ we can just replace the tree $T$ with a pruned subtree representing the same closed set $F$, and the BCTCIII proof goes through.
-But considering that other versions of the Baire Category theorem are provable in $\text{RCA}_0$, one might conjecture that BCTC is still relatively ``simple" from a reverse math perspective, even if its power does reach beyond $\text{RCA}_0$.
-However, it turns out that $\text{ACA}_0$ is in fact necessary, as the next result shows.
-However, first we introduce some notation.
+Of course, if we have access to $\ACA_0$ we can just replace the tree $T$ with a pruned subtree representing the same closed set $F$, and the $\BCTC$-III proof goes through.
+But considering that other versions of the Baire Category theorem are provable in $\RCA_0$, one might conjecture that BCTC is still relatively ``simple" from a reverse math perspective, even if its power does reach beyond $\RCA_0$.
+However, it turns out that $\ACA_0$ is in fact necessary, as we will now show.